Prerequisites and preferences

 When you archive the active log, archive it to disk.

-PACLOG and NGT Recover compatibility
+PACLOG and BMC AMI Recover compatibility

-NGT Recover fully supports log data sets that are created by PACLOG.
+BMC AMI Recover fully supports log data sets that are created by PACLOG.

 If you have any questions about how the products work together, contact your BMC Software technical support analyst for BMC AMI Recover.